Skip to content

 0.75 / 1

 [Externally verified] Limited, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements do not fully meet the SPOTT indicator criteria.
-The company has reported that it also has a waste management system in place but only for certain operations.
+The company also reports that it complies with the disposal requirements for scheduled wastes under Environmental Quality (Scheduled Waste) Regulations 2005.
+Waste items generated from individual operating units that are classified under Scheduled Waste are contained in labelled containers and stored in the designated scheduled waste storehouse.

 • Community, land and labour rights Community, land and labour rights